Text particularly relating to junior students is indicated in orange

 - Any other documents issued.

-The above documents must be sent by the student or their agent and received by ETC within 6 months of the date of refusal.
+The above documents must be sent by the student or their ETO and received by ETC within 6 months of the date of refusal.

 We can only secure accommodation once we have received full payment.
 Students may lose their room or may have to change accommodation if payment has not been received for their booking(s).